Flag_of_Alabama.svg

 This program is not open to taxpayers who have at some time filed returns or qualified to do business and have fallen behind in their filing responsibilities within seven years prior to the submission date of the application.

-Section 40-18-80.1, Code of Alabama 1975, provides a fee for the underpayment of estimated tax in an amount determined by applying the underpayment rate established by U.S.C. §6621.
+Section 40-18-80.1, Code of Ala.
+1975, provides a fee for the underpayment of estimated tax in an amount determined by applying the underpayment rate established by U.S.C. §6621.
 Since this is technically an interest charge and not a true penalty, taxpayers who have filed income tax returns under the terms of a Voluntary Disclosure Agreement will not receive a waiver of the estimated interest.

 Nexus Determination